-Application Fee (non refundable)

-Change of Course Fee

-Student Activity Fee
+Student Activity Fee (per semester)\$175.00

-\$ 175.00 per semester

-Student Resources Fee

-\$ 350.00 per semester

-Flex Plan Fee

-Faulkner Law First Year Students (per semester) \$17,000.00
+Faulkner Law First Year Students (per semester)\$19,000.00

-Audit Fee (per hour)
+Audit Fee\$330.00

-Deferred Payment Fee (per semester)
+Deferred Payment Fee (per semester)\$100.00

-Drop/Add Fee
+Drop/Add Fee\$100.00

+Change of Course Fee\$100.00

-Late Registration Fee
+Late Registration Fee\$100.00

-Transcript Fee
+Transcript Fee\$15.00

-Seat Deposit

-(First Year Students-First Semester Only)
+Seat Deposit (First Year Students-First Semester Only)\$500.00

-Emergency Response Fee
+Emergency Response Fee (per semester)\$10.00

-Jones School of Law Summer Class
+Jones School of Law Summer Class (per semester hour)\$1,350.00

-\$ 1,200 per semester hour

-Jones School of Law
+Jones School of Law (2 nd and 3 rd year students)

-1-9 hours \$1,200 per semester hour

-10-16 hours \$17,000

-17 and above \$1,200 per semester hour

-(excludes 3L students)

-Updated August 23, 2011

-Updated June 9, 2015
+Updated August 23, 2011 Updated July 25, 2012 Updated July 11, 2013 Updated June 9, 2015 Updated July 20, 2016

-CHAPTER SIX ~ ENVIRONMENT PART 1 - HONOR CODE
+CHAPTER SIX ~ ENVIRONMENT

+PART 1-HONOR CODE

-Article I. Purposes
+Article I. Purposes.

-- §1.1 The purposes of this Honor Code are the following: - (a) To preserve and protect the integrity of the Law School. - (b) To promote the highest ethical standards among students, faculty, and staff. - (c) To ensure that grades at the Law School are administered fairly. - (d) To ensure that students who engage in ethical violations are duly disciplined while also ensuring that students who are wrongly accused of ethical violations are exonerated.
+- §1.1 The purposes of this Honor Code are the following: - (a) To promote academic and personal flourishing of all members of the Law School community. - (b) To preserve and protect the integrity of the Law School. - (c) To promote the highest ethical standards among all members of the Law School community. - (d) To ensure that grades at the Law School are administered fairly. - (e) To ensure that students who engage in ethical violations are duly disciplined while also ensuring that students who are wrongly accused of ethical violations are exonerated.

 Article II.
-Definitions
+Definitions.

-- §2.1 "Code" means this Honor Code. - §2.2 "Court" means the Honor Court, which is the official representative of law students in deciding questions about violations of the Code. - §2.3 "Instructor" is any full, associate, assistant, adjunct, or part-time professor, or any other person acting in a teaching capacity. - §2.4 "Interested faculty member" is the faculty member in whose course a violation of the Code is alleged to have occurred, regardless of whether that faculty member is the reporting party.
+- §2.1 "Code" means this Honor Code. - §2.2 "Court" means the Honor Court, which is the official representative of law students in deciding questions about violations of the Code. - §2.3 To "file with the Court" means to provide a written or electronic copy of the document to the Chief Justice, the Associate Dean of Academic Affairs, the prosecutor, and any suspected violators. - §2.4 "Instructor" is any full, associate, assistant, adjunct, or part-time professor, or any other person acting in a teaching capacity. - §2.5 "Interested faculty member" is the faculty member in whose course a violation of the Code is alleged to have occurred, regardless of whether that faculty member is the reporting party. - §2.6 "Law School" is Faulkner University's Thomas Goode Jones School of Law. - §2.7 "Parties" include the suspected violator, the Prosecutor, Defense Counsel, and the interested faculty member, if any. - §2.8 To "publish" means to post a notice on the Law School's bulletin board designated for announcements relating to the Code.

-- §2.5 "Law School" is Thomas Goode Jones School of Law. - §2.6 "Parties" include the suspected violator, the Prosecutor, Defense Counsel, and the interested faculty member, if any. - §2.7 To "publish" means to post a notice on the Law School's bulletin board which is designated for announcements relating to the Code. - §2.8 "Quorum" is achieved when five or more Justices are present for a hearing of the Court. - §2.9 "Reporting party" is any person who reports a suspected violation of the Code.
-"The Report" is the report of a suspected violation. - §2.10 "Student" is any student admitted to, or enrolled in the Law School, including a student who is part-time, transferring, transient, auditing, or visiting from any other school. - §2.11 "Suspected violator" is any person reported as having violated the Code.
-Whenever the term appears in a procedural context, it also refers to the suspected violator's counsel. - §2.12 "Unauthorized assistance" is the assistance that either the instructor or the Code specifies to be unauthorized. - §2.13 "Unauthorized material" is the material that either the instructor or the Code specifies to be unauthorized.
+- §2.9 "Quorum" is achieved when five or more Justices are present for a hearing of the Court. - §2.10 "Reporting party" is any person who reports a suspected violation of the Code.
+"The Report" is the report of a suspected violation. - §2.11 "Student" is any student admitted to, or enrolled in the Law School, including a student who is part-time, transferring, transient, auditing, or visiting from any other school. - §2.12 "Suspected violator" is any person reported as having violated the Code.
+Whenever the term appears in a procedural context, it also refers to the suspected violator's counsel. - §2.13 "Unauthorized assistance" is the assistance that either the instructor or the Code specifies to be unauthorized. - §2.14 "Unauthorized material" is the material that either the instructor or the Code specifies to be unauthorized.

 Article III.
-Violations of the Honor Code
+Violations of the Honor Code.